|Nutrition Facts (per serving)|

 Cook mixture for one to two minutes, stirring often.

-Add ketchup, vinegar, herbs, and spices to the saucepan.
+Add ketchup, vinegar, herbs, spices, peppers, and salt to the saucepan.

 Allow sauce to simmer on medium-low heat for six to eight minutes.